What is Enhanced Cognitive Behavioural Therapy (CBT-E) for eating disorders?

 CBT-E is a form of talk therapy where a client and therapist work 1:1 over the course of 20 or 40 weeks.
 This includes “homework” for the client to do in between appointments.
 Sessions are structured but always collaborative and individualized.

-The initial assessment is a 2-hour session with just the client / adolescent (this can be broken up into 2, 1-hour sessions).
+The initial assessment is with just the adolescent (this can be broken up into 2, 1-hour sessions).
 Parent(s) of adolescents should attend an additional 50-minute session during the first week of their child’s treatment (without their child).

-* For parents of adolescents: if you do not want to be involved at all, we can still use the CBT-E approach.
-Parent involvement isn’t essential, although useful.
+For parents: if you do not want to be involved at all, we can still use the CBT-E approach.
+Parent involvement isn’t essential, although it’s useful.